ONSgeo/sdg-9-1-1/README.md

 Save this notepad as a `.env` file (by simply saving as `.env`) in the main directory you'd like to work from.

-4. The UserParams class (found in `user_params.py`) is where you can set the parameters for the SDG calculation.
+4. The **UserParams class (found in `user_params.py`) is where unique parameters are defined for the SDG indicator calculation.**

    It will make the assumption that input data will be located in the main directory within a folder named sdg_x_x_x_data, unless you specify a different `data_dir`, eg:

    if `self.data_dir: Optional[str] = None`: